AccelByte/accelbyte-go-modular-sdk/README.md

 | `AB_BASE_URL`      | Yes                                                    | https://demo.accelbyte.io        |
 | `AB_CLIENT_ID`     | Yes                                                    | abcdef0123456789abcdef0123456789 |
 | `AB_CLIENT_SECRET` | Yes, but only if you use a confidential `AB_CLIENT_ID` | ab#c,d)ef(ab#c,d)ef(ab#c,d)ef(ab |

+### Migrating An Existing Project

+To start migrating an existing project which uses [accelbyte-go-sdk](https://github.com/AccelByte/accelbyte-go-sdk) monolithic package to this [accelbyte-go-modular-sdk](https://github.com/AccelByte/accelbyte-go-modular-sdk) modular package, it can be done with minimum effort by importing the AGS service of choice in the go.mod files and use `go build -tags compat` to build it with compatibility layer.
+After this, the compatibility layer can be removed bit by bit until the project is fully migrated.

 ## Usage